 There is a lot happening in Vancouver over the Remembrance Day weekend most years including various winter markets and November 11th parades and ceremonies.

 November Remembrance Day Weekend

-Below is a list of what happened in Vancouver and the Lower Mainland over the holiday weekend last year including Remembrance Day ceremonies, craft and winter markets, and other events and activities.
+Below is a list of what happened in Vancouver and the Lower Mainland over the holiday weekend a couple of years ago (when in-person ceremonies last took place).
+The list includes Remembrance Day ceremonies, craft and winter markets, and other events and activities.

 For a list of November 11th events at specific locations throughout the region, click Lower Mainland Remembrance Day Venues.

 Remembrance Day Events

 There are lots of Remembrance Day parades and ceremonies taking place in the Lower Mainland on November 11th most years.
-The following happened last year (but won’t be in 2020):
+The following happened in 2019 (but didn’t in 2020 but hopefully will again in 2021):

 - Burnaby – ceremonies at both Confederation Park (in North Burnaby) and Bonsor Park (in South Burnaby).